 Serialization

 Serialization plays an important role in the performance of any distributed application.
 Formats that are slow to serialize objects into, or consume a large number of bytes, will greatly slow down the computation.
 Often, this will be the first thing you should tune to optimize a Spark application.
 The Java default serializer has very mediocre performance regarding runtime as well as the size of its results.
-Therefore the Spark team recommends to use the instead.
+Therefore the Spark team recommends to use the Kryo serializerarrow-up-right instead.

 The following code shows an example of how you can turn on Kryo and how you can register the classes that you will be serializing: